FAQ (Frequently Asked Questions) on Intelligence

 “IQ is to sociology what gravity is to physics.” – Richard Lynn

-“IQ is a fundamental part of a society.
+“IQ is a fundamental part of society.
 We must stop the dysgenic trend in America.” – William Shockley, Nobel Prize in Physics, inventor of the transistor

 In fact, all cognitive activities—even the simplest ones—show some degree of saturation in g, meaning they correlate with general intelligence.
-This is true for activities processed through the central nervous system, including:

 -